 Johanne Sofie Krog Nedergaard

-Postdoc working on how Greenlandic grammar is affected by aphasia.
-Other academic interests include inner speech, perspective-taking in communication, and language-augmented cognition.
+Postdoc working on inner speech.
+Other academic interests include aphasia in Kalaallisut, perspective-taking in communication, and language-augmented cognition.
 Peruse my PhD thesis on inner speech here.

 Do you need to talk to yourself to stay focused on a very boring task?